Khrushchev thaw: Openness and cultural liberalization

 In July 1957, the 6th World Festival of Youth and Students was held in Moscow.
 It was the first World Festival of Youth and Students held in the Soviet Union, which was opening its doors for the first time to the world.
 The festival attracted 34,000 people from 130 countries.

 In 1958, the first International Tchaikovsky Competition was held in Moscow.
 The winner was American pianist Van Cliburn, who gave sensational performances of Russian music.
 Khrushchev personally approved giving the top award to the American musician.

-Khrushchev's Thaw opened the Soviet society to a degree that allowed some foreign movies, books, art and music.
+Khrushchev's thaw opened the Soviet society to a degree that allowed some foreign movies, books, art and music.
 Some previously banned writers and composers, such as Anna Akhmatova and Mikhail Zoshchenko, among others, were brought back to public life, as the official Soviet censorship policies had changed.
 Books by some internationally recognized authors, such as Ernest Hemingway, were published in millions of copies to satisfy the interest of readers in the USSR.

 In 1962, Khrushchev personally approved the publication of Aleksandr Solzhenitsyn's story One Day in the Life of Ivan Denisovich, which became a sensation, and made history as the first uncensored publication about Gulag labor camps.

-There was still a lot of agitation against religion that had temporarily halted during the war effort and the years after toward the end of Stalin's rule.
+Actions against religion that had temporarily halted during the war effort and the years after toward the end of Stalin's rule intensified under Khrushchev, a new campaign launched in 1959.
+Khrushchev closed around 11000 of the 20000 working church buildings that were around in 1959 and introduced many restrictions on all kinds of denominations.
+Of the 1500 working mosques in 1959, he closed around 1100.

-The era of the Cultural Thaw ended in December 1962 after the Manege Affair.
+The era of the cultural thaw ended in December 1962 after the Manege Affair.